-Associate's degree programs in legal studies are most commonly offered by community colleges and are designed to train individuals for entry-level careers as legal assistants and paralegals.
-Students enrolled in such a degree program learn how to conduct legal research and provide assistance to licensed attorneys.
+Students enrolled in associate's degree programs in legal studies learn how to conduct legal research and provide assistance to licensed attorneys.
 These programs include general education courses in addition to legal studies courses.
-Graduates may qualify for certification from professional paralegal organizations, which can help with career advancement.

 A high school diploma is an absolute prerequisite to gaining admittance into an associate's degree program in legal studies.
 Applicants should also be strong writers and should have a keen interest in research and a strong attention to detail.